tracert0001/GazeDetection_AI/README.md

 # GazeDetection_implementation
-Implementation of gaze tracking and demo
+Integration of gaze detection and object tracking

 ## Getting started
 Using Node.js to display this work